dat17v1/2_10_databaser/materials/exercises.md

 SQL - SELECT Exercises

-Solve these exercises and write the solution in a text file and call it 04_select.txt.
-Then push it to your exercise repository on github.
+Solve these exercises and write the solution in a text file and call it my_first_sql_exercises.sql.

 You should use the database "my_first_database.sql" found in the lesson folder.